mohitbhure/docusign/README.md

     docker build -t docusign .

+    This will generate our image and tag it with a name docusign.

  4) Before running the two images we need to create a network which will be used for communication between both the images.
 Run the following command to create a network:

  docker network create node-webapp-network